 I get to the top of the Bobs Ridge before stopping to do the first of multiple blister maintenance checks for the day.
 Using cotton wool with a dry antiseptic powder to speed to harden these up as much as possible.
 In 3 days I'll be in the water.
 The pain seems to get higher and higher with each stop / treatment, but I seem to be getting better blocking that out.

-Just a short way down from the top of Bobs Ridge, I am carelessly throwing my walking poles wide and disturb a small copperhead onto the trail.
-I notice just as I'm about to stand of the poor snakes head, and manage to push down on my poles to hop up.
+Just a short way down from the top of Bobs Ridge, I was carelessly throwing my walking poles wide and I disturbed a small copperhead onto the trail.
+I notice just as I'm about to stand on the poor snakes head, and manage to push down on my poles to hop up.
 We both look at each other in surprise for a moment before the snake rushes off the track.

 I make quick time today, only stopping once to top up my water at the seep before the Snow Gums trail.
 There were a few others coming down off the Pilot but I don't bother stopping for these.
-I'm at Cowombat Flats by 11am and get ready for a walk up to the source.
-Lesions learnt for the gear drop means I will be taking up basic supplies with a few days food.
+I'm at Cowombat Flat by 11am and get ready for a walk up to the source.
+Lessons learnt for the gear drop means I will be taking up basic supplies with a few days' food.
 The joys of solo adventure...

 The scrub seems to be a lot healthier as you approach the line.
 With minimal interest in finding the stone cairn marking the border, I happily took this as a sign not to waste time finding a pile of rocks, rather to spend more time exploring the various dry tributaries.
 It was a bit boggy in places near the line, I wonder if this was where the original explorers defined this as the source?
 I walk around the scrub to avoid starting additional new game trails for the horses to use and miss the unofficial marker that is used to indicate the source.
 I only found out about this after coming back home, apparently it is here: 36° 47' 49.3" S, 148° 11' 48.3" E